The Umbrellas of Cherbourg: Part Three: The Return (March 1959December 1963)

 Returning injured from the war, Guy learns that Geneviève has married and left Cherbourg.
 He has a difficult time readjusting to civilian life.
-After an argument with his boss he quits his job, goes drinking in a seedy bar, and spends the night with a prostitute.
-When he returns to his apartment, Madeleine tells him that his aunt Élise has died.
+After an argument with his boss at the garage he quits his job, goes drinking in a seedy bar, and spends the night with a prostitute.
+When he returns to his apartment, Madeleine tells him that Élise has died.
 Guy sees that Madeleine loves him, and he rebuilds his life with her help.
-Using the inheritance from his aunt he opens a new "American-style" gas station.
+Using his inheritance he opens a new American-style gas station.
 Madeleine agrees to marry him, though she wonders whether he is merely on the rebound after losing Geneviève.